 - Fabricating a Demand (also as an NFT Creator)

 Actually… yes!
-You can sell ANY kind of digital asset as an NFT creator.
+You can sell ANY digital asset as an NFT creator.
 Be it a wonderful piece of satirical imagery or some random effortless scribbles.
-So long as you are officially registered on an NFT marketplace platform and own a crypto wallet, you are allowed to upload in any form you wish.
+So long as you are officially registered on an NFT marketplace platform and own a crypto wallet, you can upload in any form you wish.

 If you already have a career in digital art design, it may be worth extending your reach towards the blockchain.
 Create a crypto wallet and choose any of the popular NFT marketplaces we discussed before.

-- (Almost) nothing classical – NFT art is intentionally designed to be optimized for the medium.
-As such, there is no strict requirement to be good at perspective or any other classical techniques.
-Sure, freshly made Jackson Pollock-style scribbles are going to be a hard sell, but not impossible with the right theme or message.
+NFT art is intentionally designed to be optimized for the digital medium.
+As such, there is no strict requirement to be good at perspective or other classical techniques.
+Sure, freshly made Jackson Pollock-style scribbles will be a hard sell, but it is not impossible with the right theme or message.

-- Make it directly usable (on other things) – make your NFT art into a literal graphical asset.
-If you have a 3D model of some unique object that you have fabricated, it can be sold as an NFT to another party that might be interested in using it somewhere more… interactive.
+Make your NFT art into a literal graphical asset.
+If you have a 3D model of some unique object you have fabricated, it can be sold as an NFT to someone interested in using it somewhere… interactive.

-- Sell your brand outside – you can’t just keep your NFTs on a marketplace and expect them to become as expensive as a Beeple art.
+you shouldn’t just keep your NFTs on a marketplace and expect them to become as expensive as a Beeple art.
 Reach beyond your blockchain network.
 Maybe open a Twitter account, and start posting samples of your work.
 Create a website that details the finer workings of your revolutionary style.
-Anything (legal) that will get the attention of the masses will do.
+Do anything (legal) that will get the attention of the masses.

-- Never expect to instantly be big on art alone – as we hinted earlier, simply focusing on your career as a digital artist will not guarantee you will profit from them.
+As we hinted earlier, simply focusing on your career as a digital artist will not guarantee you will profit from them.
 First, you need time to attract a large enough audience.
-Second, you have to initially sell stuff at (much) lower costs.
+Second, you must initially sell stuff at (much) lower costs.
 Lastly, you need to apply the rest of the stuff we are about to discuss below.

-But, how to sell NFT art when you don’t have any artistic aptitude (for modern styles) or are starting from scratch?
-You can alternatively create a demand for something that will only soon come into existence.
+But how to sell NFT art when you don’t have any artistic aptitude (for modern styles) or are starting from scratch?
+Alternatively, You can demand something that will only soon come into existence.

-Suppose we loosen our definition of NFT art further to include just about anything visual that has style and variation.
-In that case, you could enter the realm of smaller digital assets, things that can’t exactly be hung up a wall, but can be a good part of a page collection or can be used as a “keychain” of sorts for whoever ends up owning the NFT.
+Suppose we loosen our definition of NFT art to include just about anything visual with style and variation.
+In that case, you could enter the realm of smaller digital assets, things that can’t exactly be hung up on a wall but can be a good part of a page collection or can be used as a “keychain” of sorts for whoever ends up owning the NFT.

 For this method, it might be better to present these two cases instead:

-One of the greatest legends in football, Lionel Messi and his production partner BossLogic, has launched a collection of NFT art solely based on himself.
-These are mostly visual works that highlight the football superstar’s career, or simpler illustrations that depict him in any theme that his production partner would envision.
+Lionel Messi, one of the greatest legends in football, and his production partner BossLogi launched a collection of NFT art solely based on Lionel Messi.
+These are mostly visual works highlighting the football superstar’s career or simpler illustrations depicting him in any theme that his production partner envisions.

-Because specific sports player-based visual NFTs were not yet a thing, Messi effectively created an artificial desire for a product simply by putting them into existence.
-Granted, this example mostly shows how popular influence can instantly get the ball rolling for your NFT art business, but the point of fabricating a previously non-existent demand still stands.
+Because specific sports player-based visual NFTs were not yet a thing, Messi effectively created an artificial desire for a product by bringing them into existence.
+Granted, this example mostly shows how popular influence can instantly get the ball rolling for your NFT art business.
+However, the point of fabricating a previously non-existent demand still stands.

 Case 02: Benjamin Ahmed’s Weird World of NFT Whales

 Lastly, let us not dismiss traditional buying and selling, which is the simplest and most straightforward method of how to sell NFT art with the intention of sustained profitability.
 Again, you need to create your own crypto wallet.
-But this time, you’ll be spending to invest on NFT art that can be worth a potential profit.
+But this time, you’ll be investing in NFT art that can be worth a potential profit.

-How exactly will you know if a particular NFT art will be worth anything?
-Based on some of the most of the most successful NFT transactions, the least troublesome method is to purchase directly from burgeoning artists themselves.
+How will you know if a particular NFT art will be worth anything?
+Based on some of the most successful NFT transactions, the least troublesome method is purchasing directly from burgeoning artists.
 Once officially owned, you can assess the time required to contact collector groups that would most likely have the buyer you are looking for.